TalicZealot/speedrun-race-discord-bot/README.md

 ## Setup:
 * Follow [https://discordjs.guide](https://discordjs.guide)
+* Install ffmpeg and add to PATH / use `npm i ffmpeg-static` if it can't locate it properly
 * npm install
 * configure from config.json and eloConfig.json, launch and use the roles debug command to get role ids